 IEMC hosted the west coast premiere of the new documentary, Einstein's Light on Tuesday, November 10th.
-Award-winning filmmaker Nickolas Barris travelled from Holland to present the film and was joined in a post screening discussion by Pepperdine physics professor Gerard Fasel.
+Award-winning filmmaker Nickolas Barris traveled from Holland to present the film and was joined in a post-screening discussion by Pepperdine physics professor Gerard Fasel.
 Craig Detweiler, IEMSC's creative director noted, "We're thrilled to bring Einstein's Light to Pepperdine, straight from its east coast premiere at Princeton University.
-What a great opportunity for the community and our many sharp students in science, music, film and media."
+What a great opportunity for the community and our many sharp students in science, music, film, and media."
 Check out the trailer

 The film illuminates Einstein's quest to realize his General Theory of Relativity from his miracle year of 1905 to its finalization amidst the horrors of the First World War, as he used the properties of light to guide his creative path.
 It examines Einstein's discoveries as well as modern examples of scientific imagination and innovation, including Dutch Nobel Laureate, Hendrik Lorentz.
 The symbiotic relationship between music and science is a major theme, as Einstein is the greatest example of its efficacy.
 Nickolas Barris commissioned composer Bruce Adolphe to write a score to reflect the power of music as a catalyst for Einstein's scientific creativity.
 Since Einstein was a devoted violinist, composer Adolphe created a score based on Einstein's deep connection to the music of Mozart and Bach.
 Grammy Award-winning violinist Joshua Bell performs on the soundtrack, which was unveiled at the United Nations/UNESCO International Year of Light Opening Ceremony in Paris on January 19, 2015.